gusaiworld/TSVAD_pytorch/README.md

 - **START_STAGE & END_STAGE**: Define which stages to run.
 - **HF_TOKEN**: HuggingFace Token

+Note:
-Note: Request access for https://huggingface.co/pyannote/segmentation-3.0.
-Paste HuggingFace token in HF_TOKEN param For model path you can use a pre-trained TS-VAD model from here: https://drive.google.com/file/d/1YBW_XNck6hkJ8ouXKH2aR_9pHhZtWWwN/view?usp=sharing
+- Request access for https://huggingface.co/pyannote/segmentation-3.0.
+Paste HuggingFace token in HF_TOKEN param
+- For model path you can use a pre-trained TS-VAD model from here: https://drive.google.com/file/d/1YBW_XNck6hkJ8ouXKH2aR_9pHhZtWWwN/view?usp=sharing
+- The script creates a folder called 'rttm' in `DATA_PATH`.
+If it already exists consider renaming it
 -----
 ## 4. Progression through the stages